 19. Open Air Adventure Park

 One of the most exciting things to do in Estes Park with kids is hanging out up in the air.
-This adventure park has an aerial course that is fun for both kids and adults, with amazing mountain views from the top.
+This adventure park has an aerial course that is fun for both kids and adults, with fantastic mountain views from the top.
 Make reservations online here.

 20. Search for Pikas